Rapptz/discord.py/docs/faq.rst

     This function is only part of 3.5.1+ and 3.4.4+.
 If you are not using these Python versions then use ``discord.compat.run_coroutine_threadsafe``.

-However, this function returns a ``concurrent.Future`` and to actually call it we have to fetch its result.
+However, this function returns a :class:`concurrent.Future` and to actually call it we have to fetch its result.
 Putting all of this together we can do the following: ::

     def my_after(error):